 Time-weighted rate of return (TWR)

-The time-weighted rate of return (TWR) is a measure of return that tracks how well an investment is doing by ignoring the investor's deposits and withdrawals, or taking them out of the calculation.
-This makes it possible to fairly compare investment strategies or funds with different cash flows over a certain period of time.
+The time-weighted rate of return (TWR) is a measure of return that assesses an investment’s performance by disregarding – or excluding from the calculation – the investor’s cash inflows and outflows.
+This allows for a fair comparison of investment strategies or funds with varying cash flows over a specific period.

-TWR is the counterpart to the money-weighted rate of return (MWR).
-While TWR measures pure strategy performance, MWR focuses on the investor's actual results, including the impact of their own investment decisions (e.g., the timing of purchases and sales).
+The TWR is the counterpart to the money-weighted rate of return (MWR).
+While the TWR measures pure strategy performance, the MWR focuses on the investor’s actual results, including the impact of their own investment decisions (e.g., the timing of buys and sells).

 Can’t find what you’re looking for?